About us

 Synartro AB

-Our lead program focuses on a novel therapy using our compound SYN321 for the treatment of osteoarthritis (OA).
+Our lead program focuses on a novel therapy using our compound SYN321 for the treatment of symptomatic osteoarthritis (OA).
 This disease leaves up to 50% of patients without adequate pain relief.

 Background

-Technology & Portfolio
+Technology & Development

-Unique drug delivery technology
+Unique local injection technology

 Lead program, SYN321

-SYN321 has the potential to become the preferred second-line treatment for knee OA.
+SYN321 has the potential to become the preferred second line treatment for knee OA.

 Status